sbopsv/ai-visionary-vehicle-sdk/java/doc/ap-northeast-1/ApiDocumentDAMO_Vehicle_prod.en.md

 String sign = new String(Base64.encodeBase64(Sha256.doFinal(stringToSign.getBytes("UTF-8")),"UTF-8"));
 ````

-Secret is the APP's key, which can be obtained from [Application management](https://apigateway.console.aliyun.com/#/apps/list).
+AppSecret is the APP's key, which can be obtained from [Application(AppKey) management](https://apigateway.console.aliyun.com/#/apps/list).
+Contact the API service provider.

 <br />